 Over the past 150 years, Donner Lake has experienced physical and ecological changes associated with natural resource use, development of major transportation infrastructure, commercial and residential land use development, and reservoir management.
 More recently, pressures like climate change, population growth, and increased recreation have intensified the strain on the lake.
-Today, Donner Lake is the most urbanized lake in the Truckee River watershed.
+Today, Donner Lake is the most urbanized lake in the Middle Truckee River watershed.

 The Truckee Meadows Water Authority (TMWA) owns and operates the Donner Lake Dam for water supply uses and flood control.
 In general, the dam's gates are left open between November 15 and April 15 to lower water surface elevations to approximately 5,929 feet during the winter months.
-Typically after April 15, TMWA begins storing spring snowmelt and precipitation, except during critically dry years when they fill the reservoir earlier or years with exceptional snowpack when gates are closed later.
+Typically after April 15, TMWA begins storing spring snowmelt and precipitation.
 Lake levels typically peak between late May and early July.
+TMWA typically maintains high lake levels through the end of the summer for the benefit of local residents and recreational purposes.